 What is a podcast?

-Put simply, a podcast is an MP3 audio file which is produced on a regular basis which you can listen to over the internet by visiting a website or by subscribing.
-When you subscribe to a podcast, the new edition will automatically download to your computer whenever it is produced.
+Put simply, a podcast is an radio programme which is produced on a regular basis which you can listen to over the internet by visiting a website or by subscribing.
+When you subscribe to a podcast, the new edition will automatically download to your computer or smartphone whenever it is produced.

-Then, when the MP3 audio file is on your computer, you either listen to them on your PC or load the audio onto your iPod, MP3 player or smartphone, making it possible for you to enjoy your favourite podcasts anywhere you like and at a time that is most convenient to you.
+Then, you simply open up your podcast app on your phone, or play the MP3 audio file on your computer, making it possible for you to enjoy your favourite podcasts anywhere you like and at a time that is most convenient to you.

 What do I need?